HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Repotting

-It's not essential, but a good rule of thumb is to repot every two years in Spring.
+It's not essential, but a good rule of thumb is to repot every two years in Spring or Summer.
 The plants tend to become top heavy as most of the weight is centered at the top of the Yucca, planting in a deep heavy container will help prevent the plant from tipping over.

 Propagation